martis42/depend_on_what_you_use/README.md

 Still, there are reasons to use DWYU instead of or in addition to layering_check:

-- DWYU Does not require a compiler, it works purely by text parsing.
+- DWYU does not require a compiler, it works purely by text parsing.
   This is the reason for some of it's [known DWYU limitations](#known-limitations).
   However, this also makes the tool more flexible and independent of your platform.
   For example when using a recent clang version is not possible for you.
+- DWYU is able to analyze header only libraries.
 - DWYU detects unused dependencies.
 - DWYU allows optimizing [implementation_deps](#implementation_deps).
 - DWYU offers automatic fixes for detected issues.